 One of the more shameful aspects of the world we live in, caused primarily by out of control human population expansion, is the fact that in most places, wildlife and wilderness can only exist as long as it can pay its way.
 The average length of time a tourist visits, and pays, to be in an East African national park is two days; our walking safaris across Tsavo West and East – the biggest, natural elephant parks in the world – accrues an income of eleven days’ park fees per person.
 If one adds to this our camp and permit fees it isn’t difficult to see that our annual income towards the preservation of Tsavo is considerable.

 Our walking safaris report on, and update, the park authorities about the current situation of the country we cross.
-We frequently spot poacher tracks, and collect animal snares that they have placed; we find elephants that have died naturally; we remove the tusks before poachers find them, and carry them to our camps from where they are delivered to the park headquarters.
+We frequently spot poacher tracks, and collect animal snares that they have placed; we find elephants that have died naturally; removing the tusks before poachers find them, and carrying them to our camps from where they are delivered to the park headquarters.
 We’ve even managed to apprehend the occasional poacher.

 These are the areas where Tropical Ice truly believes we make a difference.